gpaux/Mediana/AnalysisModel.md

 {% endhighlight %}

-### MultAdj
+### `MultAdj` function

 #### Description

-This function can be used to wrap-up several `MultAdjProc` or  `MultAdjStrategy` objects and add them to an `AnalysisModel` object .
-Its use is optional as `MultAdjProc` or `MultAdjStrategy` objects can be added to an `AnalysisModel`  object incrementally using the '+' operator.
+This function can be used to combine several `MultAdjProc` or  `MultAdjStrategy` objects and add them as a single object to an `AnalysisModel` object .
+This function is provided mainly for convenience and its use is optional.
+Alternatively, `MultAdjProc` or `MultAdjStrategy` objects can be added to an `AnalysisModel` object incrementally using the '+' operator.

-For more information about the `MultAdj` object, see the R documentation [MultAdj](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `MultAdj` object, see the package's documentation [MultAdj](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

-#### Examples
+#### Example

-Examples of `MultAdj` object:
+Example of a `MultAdj` object:

-- **Clinical Scenario Evaluation with three Multiplicity Adjustment Procedures to compare**
+Perform Clinical Scenario Evaluation to compare three candidate multiplicity adjustment procedures:

 {% highlight R %}
 # Multiplicity adjustments to compare